Idaho Hot Springs Mountain Bike Route: Riding the Idaho Hot Springs Mountain Bike Route

-The Adventure Cycling Association maps for this route are generally very good but adequate navigation skills and good judgement is important.
-Riders should be self-sufficient and carry camping equipment as commercial lodging is not always available.
-It is also helpful to be skilled in bike maintenance and repair.
+The Adventure Cycling Association maps for this route are comprehensive, though standard navigation skills and judgment are required.
+As commercial lodging is limited, riders should be self-sufficient and equipped for camping.
+Proficiency in basic bicycle maintenance is also recommended.

 Hot Springs

 Riders on the Idaho Hot Springs Mountain Bike Route can access the following developed hot springs as well as many natural, undeveloped hot springs: